 Figure 8.3.4.3-1: UE Context Modification procedure.
 Unsuccessful operation

 In case none of the requested modifications of the UE context can be successfully performed, the gNB-DU shall respond with the UE CONTEXT MODIFICATION FAILURE message with an appropriate cause value.
+If the Conditional Intra-DU Mobility Information IE was included in the UE CONTEXT MODIFICATION REQUEST message and set to “CHO-initiation”, the gNB-DU shall include the received SpCell ID IE as the Requested Target Cell ID IE in the UE CONTEXT MODIFICATION FAILURE message.

 If the gNB-DU is not able to accept the SpCell ID IE in UE CONTEXT MODIFICATION REQUEST message, it shall reply with the UE CONTEXT MODIFICATION FAILURE message.

+If the Conditional Intra-DU Mobility Information IE was included and set to “CHO-initiation” or “CHO-replace” but the SpCell ID IE was not included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall respond with the UE CONTEXT MODIFICATION FAILURE message with an appropriate cause value.

 8.3.4.4 Abnormal Conditions